 - Book Sales: $4,265

 The Friends of the Richmond Public Library contributed a total of $10,824 in funds toward library programs.

 The Friends support ongoing and special programs at all three branches and the bookmobile.
 So far this year they include:

 - Children, Teen and Adult Summer Reading Programs with Prizes

 - Reading Buddies

 - STEAM Programs

 - Drop-In activities

 Join us in the Friends of the Richmond Public Library “Book Nook” for our sale of gently used bargain books – fill a bag with up to 10 books for the amazing price of just $3.00!
-March is a time to celebrate –Cesar Chavez Day, Mardi Gras, and St. Patrick’s Day.
-Perhaps this is a good time to cook for the family, or read some history.
+Celebrate flowers coming up in your garden with gardening books.
+Memorial Day is coming up!
+Perhaps some history books?
 Richmond Main Library, 325 Civic Center Plaza, Richmond.
 510-620-6561.
 Library hours on Book Sale Wednesdays are 10a.m.-6p.m.
 Books are also for sale on a daily basis at the Main, Bayview, and West Side libraries during open hours.
 Funds raised support library programs for all ages.